ruanzhijun/online-poker-texas-hold-em/README.md

 * O. Int.
 Menu option.
 * O. String.
 Game reference.
 * O. String.
 Player's ID.
-* I. Bool.
+* I. Int.
 Result of the action.

 ##### Returns
-* Bool.
+* Int.
 Status of the operation

+##### Result Options
+* 1. Game joined correctly.
+* -1.
+Game with this reference does not exist.
+* -2.
+Game with this reference is already started and cannot be joined.

 #### Information Secondary Thread
 * O. Int.
 Menu option.